h15200/notes/SQL.md

   ```

   Select all data from the table with the year 1970 with the subject that is NOT 'History' or 'Geography' for all names that start with 'Patricia'

+  ### WHERE ___ IS NULL

+ Used if you want the field to be null.
+Do not use equal signs
+ Also used for JOINS.
+See below

 ## UNION()